 Remote Guest

-A participant who joins a live stream from a different physical location via webcam and microphone.
-Tools like StreamYard, vMix Call, and Riverside support this.
+A participant can join a live stream from a different physical location via webcam, and microphone tools like StreamYard, vMix Call, and Riverside support this.

 Recording (Local or Cloud)